stevage/portable-vector-style/README.md

+## Moved

+This project is now at https://gitlab.com/stevage/mapbox2tangram, with many more updates.

+## Old readme

 This tool helps you port style files for Mapbox-GL-JS between three major OpenStreetMap vector tile providers: Mapbox, MapZen and OpenMapTiles.
 It's at an early proof-of-concept stage.

 For instance, here's OpenMapTiles.org's "OsmBright" style (on the left), as converted for Mapbox (centre), and Mapzen (right).